 The equitable threat scores (ETSs) and bias (BIASs) are used to evaluate the forecast performance of different experiments.
-The scores are calculated for composite reflectivity and 1-hour accumulated precipitation and referred as the reflectivity or precipitation ETSs/BIASs.
+The scores are calculated for composite reflectivity and 1-h accumulated precipitation and referred to as the reflectivity or precipitation ETSs/BIASs.
 The reflectivity scores are computed in the model grid space while the precipitation scores are computed in the observation space.
 The precipitation data are from rain gauge measurements.

-The simulated reflectivity for verification (including the plots and the quantitative scores) uses the MY DM formula in this paper, matching the MP scheme of the forecasts even though the intercept parameter is fixed within SMO and NOC scheme.
+The simulated reflectivity for verification (including the plots and the quantitative scores) uses the MY DM formula in this paper, matching the MP scheme of the forecasts even though the intercept parameter is fixed within SMO and N0C scheme.
 The different reflectivity formula used in the cloud analysis and the plotting program can create differences between the analyzed and observed reflectivity at the analysis time.
-After the cloud analysis, nine-point horizontal smoother is applied to the analyzed hydrometeor fields to avoid sharp gradients.
-Reflectivity is not calculated when the mixing ratio is less than $10^{-18}$ kg kg-1 or the number concentration is less than $10^{-5}$ # m-3.
+After the cloud analysis, a nine-point horizontal smoother is applied to the analyzed hydrometeor fields to avoid sharp gradients.
+(Reflectivity is not calculated when the mixing ratio is less than $10^{-18}\,\mathrm{kg\,kg^{-1}}$ or the number concentration is less than $10^{-5}\,\mathrm{m^{-3}}$).

-5. Results and discussions
+5. Results and discussion